-The remaining debt on the development- Debt from refinancing's or additional mortgages in excess of qualifying building costs does not qualify as outstanding debt.
+- The remaining debt on the development- Debt from refinancing's or additional mortgages in excess of qualifying building costs does not qualify as outstanding debt.
 Qualifying building costs are generally costs that go into eligible basis of the building plus these types of costs that may be incurred after the end of the first year of the credit period.
-Outstanding debt includes only those amounts secured by the building(s) that do not exceed qualifying building costs, are true debt under federal income tax law, and upon the sale of the building(s), are actually paid to the lender or are assumed by the buyer as part of the sale.
+Outstanding debt includes only those amounts secured by the building(s) that do not exceed qualifying building costs, are true debt under federal income tax law, and upon the sale of the building(s), are actually paid to the lender or are assumed by the buyer as part of the sale. - The amount of initial investor equity increased by cost-of-living increases of up to 5 percent a year. - Additional capital contributions: less - Cash distributions to the owners.
+If the low-income portion or applicable fraction is less than 100 percent, then the formula price is multiplied by the applicable fraction.
+Cash distributions only include reserve funds not legally required by mortgage restrictions, regulatory agreements, or any third-party contractual agreements that remain with the building(s) following the sale of the building(s). - Adjusted investor equity is the amount of cash invested in the development, adjusted by the percentage change in the cost-of-living or Consumer Price Index (CPI) up to a maximum of five (5) percent per year.
+There must have been an obligation to invest the amount at the beginning of the credit period.
+The cash that is invested in the development is counted to the extent that it is reflected in the basis of the development.